makoto/osaka/events/paritymmeetup/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address: 1-5 Tsurunochō, 8th floor, Osaka, Osaka
+address:  1-5 Tsurunocho, 8th floor, Kita Ward, Osaka, Osaka

 # The category of the event.
 Valid options:
 # - conference